-- must be performing at a passing level at the time of petition - Undergraduate students must have completed 75% of the course work (as determined by the instructor) by the end of the semester.
+- Must be performing at a passing level at the time of petition - Undergraduate students must have completed 75% of the course work (as determined by the instructor) by the end of the semester.

-Instructor can lower this threshold slightly at their discretion.
-Graduate students must have completed 50% of work (by grade%) or have no more than 30% of the work left.
+Instructors can lower this threshold slightly at their discretion.
+Graduate students must have completed 50% of the work (by grade) or have no more than 30% of the work left.

-All students must plan to finish all remaining work by the first 4 weeks after the end of the semester.
+All remaining work is expected to be completed 4 weeks after the end of the semester.